apache/cordova-docs/docs/en/edge/cordova/camera/camera.cleanup.md

 camera.cleanup
 =================

-Cleans up the photos taken by the camera and made available in a temporary storage location.
+Removes intermediate photos taken by the camera from temporary storage.

     navigator.camera.cleanup( cameraSuccess, cameraError );

 Description
 -----------

-Cleans up the image files stored in the temporary storage location after calling `camera.getPicture`.
+Removes intermediate image files that are kept in temporary storage after calling `camera.getPicture`.
 Applies only when the value of `Camera.sourceType` equals `Camera.PictureSourceType.CAMERA` and the `Camera.destinationType` equals `Camera.DestinationType.FILE_URI`.